England captain Harry Kane leaves Tottenham for Bayern Munich in search for trophies

 “We’re very happy about this top-quality new arrival,” Hainer said.
 “The transfer required tenacity, bite and perseverance — my compliments to all those involved in these negotiations at FC Bayern.”

+Bayern won an 11th consecutive Bundesliga title last season, but only on goal difference ahead of Borussia Dortmund after a turbulent season which saw conflict within the squad and the surprise firing of coach Julian Nagelsmann.
+The close title race was widely seen as rekindling international interest in the German league even as Bayern’s title streak continued.

-Kane will give a central focus in attack to a Bayern team which has struggled to adapt since selling Robert Lewandowski to Barcelona a year ago.
+Kane will give a central focus in attack to a Bayern team that has struggled to adapt since selling Robert Lewandowski to Barcelona a year ago.

 In Bayern's announcement, Kane added he's “very happy” to be at the perennially successful club.